Delta King

-Delta King is a 285 ft and the sister ship of Delta Queen, built in Scotland and California for the California Transportation Company's service between Sacramento and San Francisco, California.
+Delta King is a 285 ft and the sister ship of Delta Queen, built in Glasgow, Scotland and Stockton, California for the California Transportation Company's service between Sacramento and San Francisco, California.
 She entered service in 1927 and continued until 1940.
 After wartime service with the United States Navy, Delta King served as an accommodation ship at Kitimat, British Columbia in the 1950s and then returned to California for static use at Old Sacramento where she remains as a hotel, restaurant and venue.

 Design and construction

 The steel hull, up to the underside of number 2 deck and steam engines was ordered in April 1924 as Yard No.1168 from the William Denny & Brothers shipyard on the River Leven adjoining the River Clyde at Dumbarton, Scotland, and shipped on 8 November that year.
 The paddle wheel shaft and cranks were supplied by Krupp Stahlwerke AG, Germany.
 Denny persuaded the owners to adopt the builder's own structure for steel girders, allowing traditional hog chains to be dispensed with.
 Delta King was shipped in pieces to Stockton, California in November 1924 for assembly and completion by California Transportation at their yard at Banner Island, Stockton.

 As designed, the hull of Delta King measured 1,150 GRT, and displaced 1,700 tons.
 She was 250 ft long, 77.1 ft wide, 11.8 ft and drew 7.0 ft, though this would have changed when the additional wooden decks and stern-wheel were added.
 A pair of two-cylinder compound horizontal engines (Denny's Special Order 1090-1091) were designed to produce 1,500ihp, and steering was by four rudders; the stern wheel was constructed of fir, with 28 arms and paddles.
 At Stockton the upper decks were completed and the ship fitted out.
 Above a main deck of Siamese ironwood were two further decks constructed from oak, teak, mahogany and cedar.
 Cabins were opulent and equipped with air conditioning and heating.
 The lower decks also carried freight and cars.